Active Learning of Driving Scenario Trajectories: Introduction

-Active learning provides solutions for accurate and robust data labeling at a low cost.
-In this paradigm, a small dataset needs to be initially annotated, then only the most informative data points will be queried to be labeled by an expert/human.
-One can consider active learning as a sequential decision making procedure wherein at every step, two operations are performed: i) select the next data point to be labeled, and ii) update the classification model using the newly labeled data point.
-Its concept is beyond data labeling and annotation, it is studied for example for decision making as well \cite{ChenRCK17}.
+In this paper, we investigate the effectiveness of active learning to annotate AD time series trajectory data.
+Active learning provides solutions for accurate and robust data labeling at a low cost \cite{CohnGJ96,settles.tr09}.
+In this paradigm, a small dataset is initially annotated.
+Then, only the most informative trajectories (data points) are queried to be labeled by an expert/human.
+One can consider active learning as a sequential decision making procedure wherein at every step, two operations are performed: i) select the next trajectory to be labeled, and ii) update the classification model using the newly labeled trajectory.
+Its concept is beyond data labeling and annotation; it is studied for example for decision making in troubleshooting as well \cite{ChenRCK17}.